 - It is useful in operations that involve both Batch and Future methods.

 - Queueable apex can be called from the Future and Batch class.

-- In Queueable apex, we can chain up to 50 jobs and in developer edition, we can chain up to 5 jobs only whereas in Batch Apex 5 concurrent jobs are allowed to run at a time.
+- In Queueable Apex, we can chain up to 50 jobs and in the developer edition, we can chain up to 5 jobs only whereas in Batch Apex 5 concurrent jobs are allowed to run at a time.

 - We can call a future method for executing long-running operations, such as callouts to external web services or other operations, on its own time as we can’t call future methods from the batch class.

 - Check out the blog Avoid Batch Apex and Use Queueable Class to understand where we should use Queueable instead of Batch Apex.